markup-theme/markup-theme/docs/md/_sources/md.md.txt

 ## Card Walls

 A card wall is a series of cards that show content groupings, such as on the main page of a docs site or on a marketing page that's full of links to resources.
+A card may contain standard inline formatting (plain text, bold, italics, and so on, along with links to topics in other parts of the documentation collection).
+A card wall may be placed inline on a page.
+It may also be used as a index page, where the only contents on the index page are cards in the card wall.

 ```eval_rst